General Obregon sent Esperanza and her mother to the safety of Metepec, where they obtained medical treatment.

 In 1997, at the age of 85, Esperanza Arellano walked into a sound studio and recorded her first album, I Live To Sing, co-produced by Ray Campi and British jazz legend Diz Disley.
 Her backing group included Disley on guitar, Ian Whitcomb on piano and accordion, and Campi on bass.

-The album, which is now available on cassette, contains 16 standards that were popular during the first half of this century.
+The album, which was released on cassette, contained 16 standards that were popular during the first half of the 20th century.